 The prophet Hosea married a prostitute, who notably did not give up her profession, making the parentage of her children dodgy at best.
 (For the record, God ordained the marriage to make a point about His relationship to Israel even as they "whored" themselves out to other gods.)

 Possibly Romulus and Remus, the founders of Rome.
-The most well-known story is that they were raised by a she-wolf as infants, but many think that their foster mother may have been a human prostitute.
-(The word used to describe their adoptive mother in the earliest versions could have meant either "she-wolf" or "prostitute".)
+The most well-known story is that they were raised by a she-wolf as infants, but many think that their foster mother may have been a human prostitute, since the word used to describe their adoptive mother in the earliest versions could have meant either "she-wolf" or "prostitute" in context.

 The Engineer in Miss Saigon.
 Turns out he began his career as a pimp as a child, helping his mother find customers.